squidmin/cmake-labs/00_SetupPractice/README.md

 This document contains a quickstart guide for setting up a modern CMake application.

-Each step contains an code snippet for getting started.
+Each step contains a code snippet for getting started.

 ---